Mausoleoo/Attention-Recurrent-Residual-UNet-for-Brain-MR-Image-Segmentation/README.md

 * Precision (0.704) and Recall (0.437) show a trade-off: the model is better at avoiding false positives than it is at capturing all relevant abnormal areas.

+The model won’t display a mask if there is no damage in the brain.

 ### Visualization

 ![image](https://github.com/user-attachments/assets/4a5f2532-ec2e-489d-af05-e5efb5cf0aea)